safdarmirza/test03/README.md

 ### Step Two: Create a JSON file with following format:

 When you create a custom role, you need to know the resource provider operations that are available to define your permissions.
-To view the list of operations, see the [Azure Resource Manager resource provider operations] (https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations).
-You will add the operations to the Actions or NotActions properties of the [role definition](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions).
+To view the list of operations, see the [Azure Resource Manager resource provider operations](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations).
+You will add the operations to the *Actions* or *NotActions* properties of the [role definition](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions).
 If you have data operations, you will add those to the *DataActions* or *NotDataActions* properties.

 ** Skeleton  JSON File. **